Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Experiment

 \paragraph{Evaluation} We use Accuracy and Memorization Ratio (MR)~\citep{longpre-etal-2021-entity} as the main evaluation metrics in our experiment.
 Both metrics require classifying the model's responses into different categories.
-For Yes-No and Multiple Choice questions, where there is a unique answer, we use exact matching for classification.
-For Subjective questions, due to the open-ended nature and the complexity of the task (i.e., evaluating both textual and visual relevance and correctness), we rely on human annotators to perform the classification (Guidelines and details are included in Appendix~\ref{labelans}).
+For Yes-No and Multiple-Choice questions, where there is a unique answer, we use exact matching for classification.
+For Open-Ended questions, due to the complexity of the task (i.e., evaluating both textual and visual relevance and correctness) and the instability of LLM evaluation~\citep{stureborg2024large}, we rely on human annotators to perform the classification.